AlejandroLuperon/production-blog/src/pages/input-component-using-react.md

 </div>
 <br/>
 <div>
-  Since these are going to be the attributes that we can change for our React component, we'll set the default props to define it's initial state and also set the prop types to specify the data type required for each prop.
-Validator is another prop that I will add, which will be used to indicate what type of validation will the value of the text field should undergo.
+  Since these are going to be the attributes that we can change for our React component, we'll set the default props to define it's initial state and also set the <a href="https://reactjs.org/docs/typechecking-with-proptypes.html" target="\_blank">prop types</a> to specify the data type required for each prop.
+"Validator" is another prop that I will add, which will be used to indicate the type of validation the value of the text field will undergo.
 </div>

 <snippet>